Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 In 1862 Lieutenant General Williams married Fanny Florence Caulfield, in 1865 they celebrated the birth of their first child, a son, Owen Gywnydd St George Williams, followed closely by his brother Ivor Henry Williams in 1867.
 In 1866 Lieutenant General Williams became Lieutenant Colonel.

-In 1871 Lieutenant General Williams, now made a Colonel, his wife and two young sons can be found living at 24 Hill Street in Westminster, London.
 That same year countess Edith married Henaege Finch, 7th Earl of Aylesford.
 In 1872 they celebrated the birth of their first child, Lady Hilda Joanna Gwendoline Finch, followed by her sister Lady Alexandra Louise Minna Finch in 1875.
-However in 1877 the Earl of Aylesford and Countess Edith separated.
+However in 1877 the Earl of Aylesford and Countess Edith had separated.
 After their separation, on November 4th 1881 at 8 Avenue Friedland, Paris, France, a son, Guy Bertrand Spencer Aylesford was born to Edith.
 However there was some question as to his legitimacy.
 After the Earl's death in 1885, Countess Edith petitioned the House of Lords to have her son Guy acknowledged as the son and heir of her late husband.
 However the petition was unsuccessful with the title of 8th Earl of Aylesford being passed to Henaege's brother Charles Wightwick Finch.
-The real father of Guy Bertrand was George Charles Spencer-Churchill, Marquess of Blandford, 8th Duke of Marlborough.
-Before the 7th Earl of Aylesford's death Countess Edith and the Duke's younger brother, Lord Randolph Churchill, tried to get the petition dropped by threatening the Princess of wales that they would subpoena the Prince of Wales as a witness.
-The 7th Earl of Aylesford died before the divorce could be finalised.

-In 1876 Fanny Florence passes away.
+In 1876 Fanny Florence Williams passed away.

 In 1880 until 1885 Lieutenant General Williams becomes the Conservative MP for Great Marlow, Buckinghamshire as well as the justice of the Peace for Buckinghamshire, Berkshire, Anglesey and Carnarvon.
 In 1882 he is promoted to Major General.
 He also held the office of Silver Stick in Waiting to Her Majesty Queen Victoria.

-I am unable to locate the widowed Lieutenant General Williams on the 1881 Census, but his eldest son Owen Gywnydd can be found studying at Eton College in Eton Berkshire. .
+I am unable to locate the widowed Lieutenant General Williams on the 1881 Census, but his eldest son Owen Gywnydd can be found studying at Eton College in Eton, Berkshire. .

 In 1882 Lieutenant General Williams married Nina Mary Adelaide Sinclair, who was twenty years his junior.
 He retires from the army in 1887 with the honourary rank of Lieutenant General.

-By 1891 Lieutenant General Williams had returned to Temple House in Bisham Berkshire, where he is living with his second wife Nina and eldest son Captain Owen Gywnydd (Captain of the Royal Horse Guards).
+By 1891 Lieutenant General Williams had returned to Temple House in Bisham, Berkshire, where he is living with his second wife Nina, and eldest son Captain Owen Gywnydd (Captain of the Royal Horse Guards).
 Living with the family is 5 month old Archibald Henry Macdonald Sinclair, Nina's nephew.
-In 1901 Lieutenant General Williams, his wife Nina and Archibald Sinclair are still residing at Temple House in Bisham Berkshire.
+In 1901 Lieutenant General Williams, his wife Nina and Archibald Sinclair are still residing at Temple House in Bisham, Berkshire.
 Sometime before 1904 Ivor Henry Williams passes away.

 In 1892 the George Charles Spencer-Churchill, 8th duke of Marlborough passes